 Hmm?
 What would the kids like on top of delicious melting brie?
 And, perhaps more importantly, what would I like?
 My goal is generally to make recipes that are loved by both kids and adults alike.My fruit and onion bowls on the counter were pretty full, and I knew right away the red skin of the apples would be a pretty addition.
 And beyond that, I knew caramelizing onion and apple would be super tasty!
 Furthermore, I was certain everyone would love it!

 And so the Caramelized Apple Brie Melt Recipe was born.
 This apple brie appetizer can totally suffice as lunch too!

 I was going for a sweet and savory vibe, but I also wanted to give it an extra bite — something with subtle heat.
 I decided that all it would take to add this bit of punch to the brie melt recipe, was a clove of garlic.
 Not to use directly in the onion-apple mixture, but directly on the bread.Once Sourdough bread is toasted it’s firm enough to work as a “grater” for the garlic.
 A peeled clove rubbed along its surface will become softer as it moves, leaving its delicious juices behind to flavor the bread.

 The fresh thyme leaves brighten it up, and the final touch on the apple brie melt recipe is a drizzle of honey — just enough to bring it all together and make it extra special.

 So this Caramelized Onion Apple Brie Melt Recipe was lunch for the kids, and yes, they devoured it.
 I did too.
 Success!And you know what would be excellent for the holidays?

-Turn this apple brie melt recipe into a lovely warm appetizer or hors d’oeuvre!
-A Thanksgiving hors d’oeuvre!
-Simply use a thin baguette and slice it into small rounds, instead of the large slices of Sourdough.
+This apple brie appetizer would also be lovely for Thanksgiving.
+You can also use a thin baguette and slice it into small rounds, instead of the large slices of Sourdough.